 BIG & BOLD

 Situated at the far western end of the Sunday River range, Jordan Bowl claim its place as our biggest peak, and most breathtaking destination.
 With stunning views of Mt.
 Washington and the Presidential Range, Jordan offers the perfect setting for long, scenic cruisers and expansive glades.
-Sunday River will install the Jordan 8 chairlift in summer 2021, opening up possibilities for future terrain expansion beyond Jordan Bowl.
+Sunday River is currently installing the Jordan 8 chairlift, set to open winter 2022, opening up possibilities for future terrain expansion beyond Jordan Bowl.

 YEAR OPENED: 1994